 Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school setting.
 All staff, but especially the DSLs and their Deputies, should be considering the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
-The systems and processes are set out, in part, in the Devon Children and Family Partnership Safer Me; Adolescent Safety Framework (ASF) protocols. https://www.dcfp.org.uk/training-and-resources/policies-and-procedures/adolescent-safety-framework-safer-me/
+The systems and processes are set out, in part, in the Devon Safeguarding Children Partnership Safer Me; Adolescent Safety Framework (ASF) protocols.
+Adolescent Safety Framework (Safer Me) - Devon Safeguarding Children Partnership (devonscp.org.uk)